 Living Archaeology Weekend is an award-winning, immersive experience in Kentucky's famous Red River Gorge.
 Our event uses archaeological evidence to inform diverse demonstrations of the region's Native and Pioneer technologies and lifeways.
 Visitors learn about the area's rich cultural traditions and gain insights into past people's lives and experiences.

-This FREE event is held every year on the third weekend in September at the Gladie Visitor Center, and we are thrilled to be celebrating our 35th anniversary in 2023.
+This FREE event is held every year on the third weekend in September in the Red River Gorge.
+The Friday program from 9:00am-4:00pm EST is for pre-registered school groups.
+The Saturday program from 9:00am-4:00pm EST is open to the public; registration is not required.
 Our wide range of educational materials, including a new video series, support educators and students year-round.

 "Many students talked about how intelligent the people from the past were.